VirtusLab/besom/CONTRIBUTING.md

 Finish the release on GitHub manually, make sure the changelog is correct and correct git tag was created.

-According to our Git branching and versioning strategy, the release branch should be created after the tag is created.
+According to our Git branching and versioning strategy, the release branch should be merged after the tag is created.

-If releasing a `SNAPSHOT` make sure to bump the git tag.
+Make sure to bump the git tag because GitHub Release probably already created the tag.

 ```bash
 git tag -f v$(cat version.txt)
 git push -f origin v$(cat version.txt)
 ```

+Make sure to merge (DO NOT squash) the release branch to `main` and delete it.

 #### After the release